Ask Ash

-Aid Station have teamed up with Ash Miller, offering athletes, weekend warriors, and the curious a place to connect for nutrition advice, goal planning, general wellness and everything in between.
+Aid Station have teamed up with Ash Miller, Nutritionist & Dietitian, offering athletes, weekend warriors, and the curious a place to connect for nutrition or fuelling advice, goal planning, general wellness and everything in between.

 Oh, and did we mention Ash is a real person!
 Offering personalised support, and expert advice, grounded in real-world experience.

-Don't be shy to reach out for tailored advice, pick her brain about nutrition or questions about diets and plans.
+Don't be shy to reach out for tailored advice, pick her brain about nutrition or questions about fuel and race plans.

 I decided to do my own research and became fascinated in the science of nutrition and dietetics.
 I thought I'd go back to uni for another 5 years to get a second degree haha [Can’t actually believe I’ve done 9 full years of uni].
 After some tough times with some hard science I got through and alas became an accredited practicing dietitian in 2019.